needle-mirror/com.unity.purchasing.udp/Documentation~/Reporting.md

 You can filter the information presented on the Reporting dashboard by game and by store.
 ![img](images/image_36.png)

-**Important note**: revenue data on the Reporting dashboard is estimated; definite numbers must be sought directly from the stores.
+> **Note**: revenue data on the Reporting dashboard is estimated; definite numbers must be sought directly from the stores.